 Drivers should also know about the requirements of Carriers such as load securement, trip inspection reports, rules of the road, and legal requirements like reporting to weigh scales.
 Drivers represent the company so they must have the ability to show courtesy when driving; their actions on the road can easily define the company and the image of the company.

 The Vehicle Safety Plan has to outline the vehicle maintenance plan, including everything from the pre-trip inspections done by drivers to major services that are conducted on the trucks at prescribed intervals.
 The plan must explain the processes for general vehicle maintenance and how repairs for the vehicle are completed, including when the repair requirements are reported, a job typically completed by the drivers.
-The plan will explain the process for how the complaint is reported and follow-through to when the work is completed.
-Then, of course, the paper work has to be filed and maintained for at least three years.
-The paper work must include the original pre-trip inspection report that initiated the repairs for the vehicle.
+The plan will explain the process of how the complaint is reported and follow-through to when the work is completed.
+Then, of course, the paperwork has to be filed and maintained for at least three years.
+The paperwork must include the original pre-trip inspection report that initiated the repairs for the vehicle.

 If the company does long hauling, then the Hours of Service will be a major component for reporting the driver’s hours of operation and to have a cross-checking system to ensure that the drivers do not drive too far in a day, work too many hours, or a combination of both.